-P.L 101-510 Sec.
+P.L.
+101-510 Sec.
 2804

-"(1) may be armed with appropriate firearms required for personal safety and for the proper execution of their duties, whether on Department of Defense property or in travel status;
+"(1) may be armed with appropriate firearms required for personal safety and for the proper execution of their duties, whether on Department of Defense property or in travel status; and of persons and property.

-"(2) shall have the same powers as sheriffs and constables to enforce the laws, rules, or regulations enacted for the protection of persons and property.
+"(2) shall have the same powers as sheriffs and constables to enforce the laws, rules, or regulations enacted for the protection more than \$1,000.

-"(cX1) The Secretary may prescribe such rules and regulations as the Secretary considers appropriate to ensure the safe, efficient, and secure operation of the Pentagon Reservation, including rules and regulations necessary to govern the operation and parking of motor vehicles on the Pentagon Reservation.
+"(cX1) The Secretary may prescribe such rules and regulations as the Secretary considers appropriate to ensure the safe, efficient, and secure operation of the Pentagon Reservation, including rules and regulations necessary to govern the operation and parking of motor venicles on the Pentagon Reservation.

-(2) Any person who violates a rule or regulation prescribed under this subsection is liable to the United States for a civil penalty of not more than \$1,000.
+"(2) Any person who violates a rule or regulation prescribed under this subsection is liable to the United States for a civil penalty of not

-"(3) Any person who willfully violates any rule or regulation prescribed pursuant to this subsection commits a Class B misdeameanor.
+"(3) Any person who willfully violates any rule or regulation prescribed pursuant to this subsection commits a Class B miscleameanor.

-"(d) The Secretary of Defense may establish rates and collect charges for space, services, protection, maintenance, construction, repairs, alterations, or facilities provided at the Pentagon Reservation.
+"(d) The Secretary of Defense may establish rates and collect charges for space, services, protection, maintenance, construction, repairs, alterations, or facilities provided at the Pentagon Reserva-

-"(eXI) There is established in the Treasury of the United States a revolving fund to be known as the Fentagon Reservation Maintenance Revolving Fund (hereafter in this section referred to as the Fund'l.
-There shall be deposited into the Fund funds collected by the Secretary for space and services and other items provided an organization or entity using any facility or land on the Pentagon Reservation pursuant to subsection (d).
+"(eXI) There is established in the Treasury of the United States a revolving fund to be known as the Fentagon Reservation Maintenance Revolving Fund (hereafter in this section referred to as the Fund').
+There shall be deposited into the Fund funds collected by the Secretary for space and services and other items provided an organization or entity using any facility or land on the Fentagon Reservation pursuant to subsection (d).